Installation and Configuration

 Select the host on which you run the wizard and in the Java-based Server Ports and SSL dialog especially set appropriate values for the ports and port ranges: Make sure they do not overlap with the settings of the other servers on the same host.

 In case you need to connect using SSL, provide the necessary key and trust stores.
-For simplicity, you can re-use the certificate and key of the other servers: In the configuration wizard set the location to the sub-folder private of this server and copy them afterwards.
+For simplicity, you can re-use the certificate and key of the other servers: In the Configuration Wizard set the location to the sub-folder private of this server and copy them afterwards.